HTML has links - PDF has Authentication

 "Environmental laboratory" or "laboratory" - A facility:

-• Under the ownership and technical management of a single entity in a single geographical location;
+• Under the ownership and technical management of a single entity in a single geographical location or in a self-contained mobile unit;

 • Where scientific determinations are performed on samples taken from the environment, including drinking water samples; and

-• Where data is submitted to the department of ecology, department of health, or other entity requiring the use of an accredited laboratory under provisions of a regulation, permit, or contractual agreement.
+• Where data are submitted to the department of ecology, department of health, or other entity requiring the use of an accredited laboratory under provisions of a regulation, permit, or contractual agreement.

 "Lab accreditation unit" - The lab accreditation unit of the department of ecology.